nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 ---
-title: Feasibility study: Welcome Center Berlin
+title: 'Feasibility study: Welcome Center Berlin'
 description: A report about building a new website for the Welcome Center, an official website to welcome immigrants to Berlin.
 date_created: 2025-02-01
 ---